bernie6401/bernie6401.github.io/_posts/survey papers/Android + Security/2024-06-20-Identifying vulnerabilities of SSL_TLS certificate verification in Android apps with static and dynamic analysis.md

 title: Identifying vulnerabilities of SSL/TLS certificate verification in Android apps with static and dynamic analysis
 tags: [Meeting Paper, NTU]

-category: "Survey Papers > Android + Security"
+category: "Survey Papers/Android + Security"
 ---

 # Identifying vulnerabilities of SSL_TLS certificate verification in Android apps with static and dynamic analysis